Error mitigation for logical circuits using decoder confidence: Multiplicative Time Cost Caused by Aborting

-Here, we calculate the time overhead required to obtain $M_0$ accepted shots based on the abort rate.
+Here, we calculate the multiplicative time cost required to obtain $M_0$ accepted shots based on the abort rate.
 The advantage of aborting is that it saves time by not letting a circuit-to-be-discarded complete.
 For an $N$-window circuit which aborts at some point throughout its execution, we want to know, on average, how far the execution proceeds before it is aborted.
 We define $p_{\text{abort}}(n)$ as the probability that the circuit aborts because of the $n^{\text{th}}$ window.
 This requires that the current window causes the abort, and additionally that none of the previous windows have caused it.
-Therefore, $p_{\text{abort}}(n) = \frac{\rho(1-\rho)^{n-1}}{f}$.
+Therefore, $p_{\text{abort}}(n) = {\rho(1-\rho)^{n-1}}/{f}$.
 The average window at which the abort happens (provided that it happens) is calculated as $\langle n \rangle = \sum_{i=1}^Nnp_{\text{abort}}(n)$.
-We divide this by $N$ to obtain the average percentage of circuit execution before abort: $\frac{1-(1-f)(1+N\rho)}{N\rho f}$.
+We divide this by $N$ to obtain the average fraction of circuit executed before abort:

 Let $M_0$ be the desired number of shots for the quantum task, and $M$ the number of executed shots when the abort rate is $\rho$.
-They are related by $M=\frac{M_0}{1-f}$.
-Out of these $M$ executions, a fraction $1-f$ complete, thus contributing fully to the time duration, while the other $f$ fraction contribute an average of $\frac{\langle n \rangle}{N}$.
-Overall, the mean time overhead caused by aborting at rate $\rho$ becomes:
+They are related by $(1 -f)M =M_0$.
+Of these $M$ executions, a fraction $1-f$ complete, thus contributing fully to the time duration, while the other fraction $f$ contribute an average of $\frac{\langle n \rangle}{N}$.
+Overall, the mean multiplicative time cost caused by aborting at rate $\rho$ becomes:

-\section{QCELS parameters}
+\section{QCELS Parameters}

-Based on numbers reported in this reference for the chosen algorithmic accuracy (the maximum number of Trotter steps involved in any quantum circuit and the average number of clocks per Trotter step), we deduced that the maximum number of decoding windows in any quantum circuit is $\num{ 1.38e9}$.
+Based on numbers reported in \cite{akahoshi_compilation_2024} for the chosen algorithmic accuracy (the maximum number of Trotter steps involved in any quantum circuit and the average number of clocks per Trotter step), we deduced that the maximum number of decoding windows in any quantum circuit is $\num{ 1.38e9}$.
 We use our own numerical predictions for the LER dependence on the code distance at a physical error rate $p_\text{phys}=10^{-3}$, rather than the reference $10^{-4}$.
 To ensure the noise is sufficiently suppressed, we identify the smallest code distance $d$ such that the mean LEP per circuit satisfies $\mu_{N,d} \leq 10^{-2}$, and that is $d=21$.
 To obtain a LEP distribution with the same mean as $(N_{\text{windows}}, d) =(\num{ 1.38e9}, 19)$, we used $(N_{\text{windows}}, d) =(\num{2.38e5}, 11)$.